-The service was open between 7pm and 10pm Monday to Sunday.
+The service was open between 6.30pm and Midnight Monday to Friday, and between 10am and Midnight on weekends and bank holidays.
 Patients could only attend the service with referral through the NHS 111 service.
 The out of hours service was available for registered patients from all general practices within the local clinical commissioning group area.